At Sarasota County Schools Board meeting, woman speaks about alleged harassment

 “I’m ashamed of my school board — and especially you Dr. Bowden.
 What you have done to this young lady you would not have done to your daughter,” Clark told the board.

-Clark said the board should feel shame, especially three longtime School Board members.
+Clark said the board members should feel shame, especially three longtime School Board members.

 “Wake up,” Clark said.
 “This young lady should not have been treated like that.”